 Melbourne has traditionally overshadowed Sydney as Australia’s culinary capital.
 While the former became famous for its café culture and hip laneway eateries, the latter seemed stuck in another era, favouring stately institutions with big water views and even bigger bills over more youthful and experimental ventures.

 But in more recent years, the tide has turned in the Harbour City.
 Local heroes like Neil Perry, Matt Moran, and Kylie Kwong have incited a revolution in Sydney’s foodscape, bringing innovation and excitement (and many happy tummies) to a dining scene that now commands global attention.

 We still love the classics.
-Icebergs, Porteño, Fratelli Paradiso, Tetsuya’s, Billy Kwong, Momofuku Seiōbo, the Bentley, Quay, and the late Rockpool (RIP) retain a special place in our hearts, but we have plenty more appetite to go around.
+Icebergs, Porteño, Fratelli Paradiso, Tetsuya’s, Billy Kwong, Momofuku Seiōbo, the Bentley, Quay, and Rockpool retain a special place in our hearts, but we have plenty more appetite to go around.
 Add these cool Sydney restaurants to the bucket list for your next nights out.

 Chef Clayton Wells honed his skills at Momofuku Seiōbo, Quay, and Tetsuya’s before going solo in 2015.
 His powerful, provocative cuisine takes centre stage at Automata, where the décor is best described as ‘auto shop chic’ and the five-course tasting menu rarely stays the same for more than a couple of weeks.

 60 Bayswater Rd, Rushcutters Bay – $$$